 I completed the Post Graduate Diploma in Companion Animal Behaviour Counselling at the University of Southampton in 2006.
 This 4 year part-time course covered learning theory and application,ethology, neurophysiology, psychology, welfare and ethics.
 It also gave the opportunity to apply the theory to practical case studies.
 I also completed my M.Sc in Companion Animal Behaviour Counselling at the same university in 2010.
 In January 2014 I became an ASAB Certified Clinical Animal Behaviourist (CCAB).
 I am a full member of the the APBC (Association of Pet Behaviour Counsellors) and currently its Chair.
 I am a member of the British Veterinary Behaviour Association (BVBA).
-I am listed on the Animal Behaviour and Training Council (ABTC) as a Clinical Animal Behaviourist.
+I am listed on the Animal Behaviour and Training Council (ABTC) as a Clinical Animal Behaviourist and Animal Training Instructor.
 I am a full member of the APDT (Association of Pet Dog Trainers).

-I live in a multi animal household with 13 dogs (11 of them from rescue), rabbits and guinea pigs.
+I live in a multi animal household with 10 dogs (all of them from rescue), rabbits and guinea pigs.
 I have had an interest in horses for many years.
 I have run a tortoise sanctuary for over 20 years and deliver workshops and lectures to tortoise owners and veterinary professionals.
 I have written articles and other materials on dog behaviour and psychology.
 I have delivered presentations to veterinary staff and dog owners with regard to dog and cat behaviour and firework phobias.